-The Panathenaikon [Panathenaic] Stadium, a remarkable construction, was made of white marble.
+The Panathenaikon (Panathenaic) Stadium, a remarkable construction, was made of white marble.
 The horseshoe shaped stadium faces the National Garden.
-In 330 BC a stadium made of wood was built at this location.
+In 330 BC., a stadium made of wood was built at this location.
 Herodes Atticus constructed a marble edifice, which was the model for the edifice of the stadium that stands today.
-It was used as a space for athletic competitions, which took place during the Panathenaea festival.
-The stadium that stands today has a capacity of approx. 60,000 spectators.
-It was built in 1869-1870 and it was the venue of the first Olympic Games in modern history (1896).
-Surrounding the stadium is the wooded Ardittos Hill, where locals love to go for a walk (www.panathenaicstadium.gr).
+It was used as a space for athletic competitions, which took place during the Panathenaea Festival.
+The stadium that stands today has a capacity of approxmately 60,000 spectators.
+It was built from 1869-1870 and it was the venue of the first Olympic Games in modern history (1896).
+Surrounding the stadium is the wooded Ardittos Hill, where locals love to take walks (www.panathenaicstadium.gr).

 Text: Jorgos and Wendy Nikolidakis - Text edited by Katrina Butzer